On 3 November 2020, millions of Americans voted for who they want to be their next president.

 It is made up of two parts - the House of Representatives (435 people) and the Senate (100 people).
 Its home is the Capitol building.

 An important member of a political party with the power to vote for a person to represent their party in the presidential election.
-These are the people Donald Trump and Hillary Clinton had to convince first to let them represent their party!
+These are the people Donald Trump and Joe Biden had to convince first to let them represent their party!

 One of the two main political parties in the US.
-Hillary Clinton is representing the Democrats in her battle to become president.
+Joe Biden is representing the Democrats in his battle to become president.

 A donkey is used as a symbol of the Democratic party.